jessicarush/javascript-notes/objects.md

 //   configurable: true }
 ```

-As we can see, there are three characteristics that describe each property.
+As we can see, there are three additional characteristics that describe each property.
 The default is for all of these to be true.
 If we wanted to change these characteristics, we can use  `Object.defineProperty()`.
 With this method we can add a new property or modify an existing one.

 ### writeable